Royan: The 1950s Seaside Gem

 The Architecture of Rebirth

 Walking through Royan today is like visiting an open-air museum.
 The Palais des Congrès and the Central Market are internationally recognized landmarks of this era.
-The market’s roof, a thin shell of concrete, was a technical marvel of its time, designed to look like a giant parachute or seashell from the air.
+The market’s roof, a thin shell of concrete, was a technical marvel of its time.

 Religious Buildings & Sacred Art